Does a trade-in reduce sales tax?

 How to trade in your car

 Trading in your vehicle is essentially selling it to a dealership.
-There may be extra paperwork, but most dealerships should have the process streamlined.
+There may be extra paperwork, but most dealerships should streamline the process.

 - Find the average sale price for your make and model.
 Websites like Edmunds or Kelley Blue Book show how much your vehicle is worth in your area.